How Do Betta Fish Reproduce? In A Splendor Of Beauty!

 If the male keeps biting and nipping he can injure the female to the point of illness or even death.

-Sometimes the female can start attacking the male to the point that she injures him or kills him.
+Sometimes the female will start attacking the male to the point that she injures him or kills him.

 It is best to keep the water temperature at the upper end of the spectrum around 84°F. The water needs to be warm to induce your betta fish to reproduce.

-The water needs to be clean of course.
-Make sure you are doing your weekly water changes.
+The water needs to be clean so make sure you are doing your weekly water changes.

 Professional breeders usually have a tank with no filtration to keep the water flow down.